signalfx/splunk-otel-collector-operator/README.md

 ---------

-# Splunk Operator Connector Operator for Kubernetes
+# Splunk OpenTelemetry Connector Operator for Kubernetes

 The OpenTelemetry Operator is an implementation of a [Kubernetes Operator](https://coreos.com/operators/).